arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Could you write a Thread-Safe Singleton class?
 * Could you implement Objects in terms of Higher Order Functions, and vice-versa?
 * Show with an example that global objects are evil.
+* The ability to change implementation without affecting clients is called Data Abstraction.
+Produce and example violating this property, then fix it.

 ####[[↑]](#toc) <a name='languages'>Questions about Languages:</a>